2023 Most Popular Funeral & Mortuary Science Undergraduate Certificate Trade Schools in the Southeast Region

 While working on their Undergraduate Certificate, mortuary science majors at FTCC accumulate an average of around $13,720 in student debt.

-Read full report on Funeral & Mortuary Science at Fayetteville Technical Community College
+Full Funeral & Mortuary Science at Fayetteville Technical Community College Report

-Out of the 9 schools in the Southeast Region that were part of this year’s ranking, Jefferson State Community College landed the # 2 spot on the list.
-Located in the city of Birmingham, Jeff State is a public school with a medium-sized student population.
+A rank of #2 on this year’s list means Jefferson State Community College is a great place for funeral & mortuary science students working on their undergraduate certificate.
+Located in the midsize city of Birmingham, Jeff State is a public college with a medium-sized student population.

 Women make up 64% of the mortuary science majors at the school.